Breadcrumb

 You are eligible for this award if:

-Please note: we only accept self-nominations for this First Nations award category only.
+Please note: we only accept self-nominations for this First Nations award category only and you can only be nominated in one category for the 2027 First Nations Arts and Culture Awards.

 Assessment criteria

-• contribution and expanding to areas of practice
+- contribution to, and expanding of, areas of practice

 Nominations